Code-Institute-Submissions/Bee-Cycles/testing.md

 ##### Order Summary
 1. Order information
     + Confirm that order information is shown as expected.
+    + Confirm that user cart session is deleted.
     + Confirmed that email was sent to customer with order summary included.
 2. Checkout our deals button
     + By clicking on the button, I was redirected to products with category deals, no issues here.